How to blur the background in Photoshop Tutorial

 5. REDUCE THE SIZE OF YOUR BLUR AREA

-The blur image preview has four little dots along the outside ring.
+The blurred image preview has four little dots along the outside ring.
 Your cursor will transform into a bent arrow when you move your mouse over one of the dots.
 Move your mouse slightly clockwise to rotate this double-ended arrow.
-As a result, the blur area will grow.
-The blurred area will diminish as you move the arrow counter-clockwise.
-Instead of clicking and dragging the dots, you can click and drag the Blur Ring line.

 ADJUST THE AMOUNT OF BLUR